oracle/rwloadsim/test/TEST.md

 You should always investigate why differences are there, and if you are confident the results are actually good, you can overwrite the .good files to achieve a clean test.

-The distributed .good files were created using a database release 19.9 running on Oracle Linux 7.
+The distributed .good files were created using a database release 21.3 running on Oracle Linux 7.

-The following lists tests with known potential differences.
+The following lists some tests with known potential differences, although the list is not comprehensive.

 ### 21, 41, 68, 88
 These sometimes show errors (which is to print